YimikaD/alx-low_level_programming/0x00-hello_world/README.md

-Script that complies a file but does not link it
+Script that generates the assembly code of a C and save it output in an output file